starshinata/PS4-Keyboard-and-Mouse-Adapter/README.md

 ## To-do list
 * Explicit error message box for when mappings.json is missing or invalid <br> Currently it (kinda) silently fails unless you open it via a command line.
-* Mappable mouse buttons
+* option to allow mouse button remapping
 * Detect when the user does have a DS4 controller plugged in ... and ask user to unplug it
 * Map multiple keys to the same button
-* option to allow mouse button remapping
 * some game need to detect you shaking the controller, need to figure out how to handle/emulate that
 * touchpad needs more work :(
 * supporting ps5 (we dont know if this works on ps5 atm)